HerbertKoelman/cpp-logger/README.md

 ### How to use it

 Sample code can be found in the `tests` directory.
-To use it, run the following commands:

-    cd tests
-    ./configure
-    ./make

 ### Autoconf